An artists journey

 Digital days

-I expect the majority of you reading this shoot digital exclusively.
+I expect most of you reading this shoot digital exclusively.
 I know I do.
 Digital has many advantages.
 Obviously, since it has almost completely taken over photography.

 But digital. has a huge disadvantage.
 The image data is ephemeral.
 It has no physical presence.
 If we delete the file, it is gone.
 Permanently, if it is not backed up.